gromacs/gromacs/docs/release-notes/2025/major/features.rst

 These models can be trained to reproduce forces and energies at *ab initio* levels of accuracy, based on training data from electronic structure calculations with e.g. DFT or CCSD(T).
 Importantly, |Gromacs| does *not* include any pretrained models, so users need to train their own models or load pre-trained models from external sources.
 As of now, the interface supports NNP models trained in `PyTorch <https://pytorch.org/>`_.
 For details on usage and building |Gromacs| with LibTorch support, please see the :ref:`NNPot section in the reference manual <nnpot>`.

+Add Custom Improper Dihedrals in specbond.dat
+"""""""""""""""""""""""""""""""""""""""""""""
+This change allows users to specify an improper dihedral resulting for a special bond (i.e. a thioester connection resulting in a SP2 group) in the specbond.dat file which is read during the pdb2gmx preprocessing step.

+:issue:`5113`